The best sales to shop today: Samsung, Allswell, Apple and more - CNN Underscored

 Drink in some deals on several items from Hydro Flask at this Nordstrom Rack flash sale.
 Several of the brand’s beloved water bottles are 25% off in certain sizes and colors, as are select Soft Cooler Packs, Insulated Totes and Bottle Slings.
 You’ll also find deals on tumblers, cooler cups and more so you can stay hydrated without spending a fortune.

-Stock up on outdoor gear from Eddie Bauer, and get ready to enjoy better spring weather.
+Stock up on outdoor gear from Eddie Bauer and get ready to enjoy better spring weather.
 Right now you can score up to 60% off select styles, including jeans, polos, fleeces and more, at the brand’s Get Outside Sale.
 There’s no promo code necessary to snag the savings — and now there’s also no excuse not to embark on an outdoor adventure of your own.

 There’s never been a better time to gear up your kids for a new season at Adidas, since the brand is offering up to 30% off apparel, shoes and accessories for the youngest athletes among us with code GEARUP.
 This is a Buy More, Save More sale, so you’ll save 20% on two items and 30% off when you buy three or more.